Briontechnology/QuantumAion-Functional-Prototype/README.md

 ## Overview

 Quantum ULLM is a next-generation Universal Large Language Model (ULLM) designed to leverage quantum computing for complex problem-solving and advanced data processing.
 This repository provides a comprehensive guide to assembling, compiling, and running the system as a complete LLM, integrating Quantum Neural Networks, Variational Quantum Circuits, Quantum Data Encoding, and advanced inference mechanisms into a unified model.
+This model allows you to use English or your native language directly as a programming language—a concept we call Natural Language Programming.
+The programming language powering this innovation is named Brion, enabling intuitive and powerful quantum-native code without the complexities of classical syntax.

 ## Key Features